 - Priority seating and securement areas: On board, look for the priority seating area near the front of the bus.
 Two securement areas are provided for mobility devices.
 The operator will help secure your mobility device.

 - Transfer to a seat: For your safety, you may prefer to transfer to a seat, as it may be difficult to safely secure the passenger within some mobility devices.
 It is your choice to transfer or remain in your mobility device.

 - Press the signal strip to request a stop: About one block from your stop, press the plastic strips tape on the flip up seats in the wheelchair securement area.
 This signals the operator that you want to get off at the next stop.

-- Getting off the bus: When the bus stops, the operator will remove the securement straps from your mobility device, and deploy the lift for you.
+- Getting off the bus: When the bus stops, the operator will remove the securement straps from your mobility device, and deploy the ramp or lift for you.

 Tips for using the lifts

 - Set the brakes on your mobility device and turn off the power.